LaunchKey/launchkey-ios-whitelabel-sdk/README.md

 #  <a name="links"></a>Links

-  Check our [documentation](https://docs.launchkey.com/developer/white-label/) for setting up a White Label app.
+Check our [documentation](https://docs.launchkey.com/developer/white-label/) for setting up a LaunchKey Service.

 #  <a name="support"></a>Support